 Jane could remember her previous lessons although she had not maintained her practice.
 Placing my hands on her I found her shoulders were pulled forward and down with muscular tension, also her neck muscles were contracting when moving, e.g. sit to stand.
 In addition, I found there was considerable tension in her legs.
-The immediate problem was to help Jane improve the tension of her neck and shoulders in movement to prevent further inflammation.
+The immediate problem was to help Jane improve the tension of her neck and shoulders in the movement to prevent further inflammation.

-Working with my hands to give Jane the experience of what I was saying, I reintroduced her to the fundamental concepts of Alexander Technique such as primary control (how the relationship between the head, neck and back affects poised, co-ordinated action and is activated by non-doing or ‘inhibitory’ thought).
-Using light touch, without mechanical force, plus verbal instruction, I showed Jane how to activate the support and balance mechanisms of the body.
+Working with my hands to give Jane the experience of what I was saying, I reintroduced her to the fundamental concepts of Alexander Technique such as primary control (how the relationship between the head, neck, and back affects poised, co-ordinated action and is activated by non-doing or ‘inhibitory’ thought).
+Using a light touch, without mechanical force, plus verbal instruction, I showed Jane how to activate the support and balance mechanisms of the body.
 I was able to demonstrate to her how she could allow her shoulders to ‘float’.

 I gave Jane lesson guides and information on ‘semi-supine’ for her to practice on a daily basis between her appointments.
 The principle of ‘semi-supine’ is that by supporting the body on a flat firm surface, the muscles not only release but the shape of the body changes.

-Practising semi-supine increased Jane’s sensory awareness and constructive thought, which gave her a good use of primary control and the support and balance mechanisms of the body.
+Practicing semi-supine increased Jane’s sensory awareness and constructive thought, which gave her a good use of primary control and the support and balance mechanisms of the body.
 Using this as the context in which further release could take place, I was then able to work with gentle guidance from my hands and with verbal instruction to obtain release from the large movement muscles of the shoulder and arm, allowing the shoulders to be free.
-When the drag of the arm and shoulder girdle was lifted, the brachial plexus was no longer impinged.
+When the drag of the arm and shoulder girdle was lifted, the brachial plexus no longer impinged.

 While working for further release of tension, I also looked at how Jane was sitting at her desk and using her computer and mouse.
 I noticed that there was undue muscular activity in her legs while she was sitting.
 I started to include more work on how she can release her legs by encouraging her self observation.

 Further lessons included more practical activities such as driving and Jane’s posture while using the PC.
-I continued to introduce work (using my hands coupled with practical activities) to increase Jane’s perception of inappropriate muscular activity so that she became aware how she was affecting her knee.
+I continued to introduce work (using my hands coupled with practical activities) to increase Jane’s perception of inappropriate muscular activity so that she became aware of how she was affecting her knee.